oanguenot/webrtc-experiments/documentation/Chapter 1 - Access to devices.md

-# Access to devices
+# Chapter 1: Access to devices

-WebRTC provides JavaScript API to list and to select the devices to use for your calls.
+WebRTC provides some JavaScript API to access your microphones and cameras in order to select the right devices you want to use for your calls.
+This chapter describes these API and explains the notable differences between browsers.

 ## Introduction